 Sedgewickville is a tiny village located in the state of Missouri.
 With a population of 188 people and just one neighborhood, Sedgewickville is the 510th largest community in Missouri.

-When you are in Sedgewickville, you'll notice that it is more blue-collar than most other communities in America.
-49.07% of Sedgewickville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sedgewickville is a blue-collar town, with 49.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sedgewickville is a village of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Sedgewickville who work in sales jobs (22.22%), maintenance occupations (7.41%), and healthcare suport services (6.48%).

 As is often the case in a small village, Sedgewickville doesn't have a public transportation system that people use for their commute.